 - i) Unless stated to the contrary in the specific regulations for junior categories, competitors must generally not be less than 16 years of age.
 However MSA reserves the right, at its sole discretion, to issue licences to competitors who will turn 15 years old during the year in question and who are able to prove participation to an acceptable standard in one or more suitable junior categories of motorsport for an extended period of not less than one year, preferably two.
 Competitors who qualify in terms of the aforementioned will be permitted to obtain licences from 01 January (for those whose 15th birthday falls before 30 June) or 01 July (for those whose 15th birthday falls between 01 July and 31 December). - ii) Must hold a current competition licence valid for the category of racing concerned see individual regulations for further details.
 Competitors participating in national categories must hold national or international competition licences issued by MSA.
 For national challenge and national championship single seater/sports car categories, applicants must satisfy MSA as to their previous racing experience.
 Licences will not be issued to first time competitors without the prior written approval of the association concerned, which shall have satisfied itself as to the competence of the applicant.
+First time competitors shall also be required to undertake, and pass, a written exam to demonstrate that they have a basic understanding of the motorsport regulations, including flag signals.
 For national championship saloon car categories, competitors must also satisfy MSA as to their previous racing experience.
 The minimum experience required in this regard shall normally be successful participation in at least four regional saloon car racing events. - iii) The onus is on the individual to furnish proof of participation and experience.
 MSA, at its sole discretion, reserves the right to: - a) Issue a licence to an applicant who may not have the stipulated minimum qualifications but who can satisfy MSA as to his ability and/or experience, full particulars of which MUST be submitted in writing in support of his application. - b) Withhold a licence notwithstanding the fact that the applicant has the necessary qualifications in accordance with the details required and furnished. - iv) In the case of International events, competitors must have had such previous experience as to satisfy MSA as to their competence, and therefore their eligibility to obtain the required licence.